eschen42/log4cmd/README.md

 - `CCYY` is the current year, `MM` is the current month (01-12), and `DD` is the current day-of-month, in the UTC time zone.
 - When logging, if a log source is specified as an alternative to the default, it will be used as the prefix in lieu of `log4vbs`.

+#### Synchronous Logging by `LOG_*.CMD` Scripts

+By default, all `LOG_*.CMD` scripts wait for all loggers to finish running before returning.

+If you define the `LOG4CMD_ASYNC` environment variable before calling, however, these will delegate logging to a background task and return immediately.

 ### Demonstration

 To see `log4cmd` in action, assuming that the default settings seem acceptable to you: